CDCgov/phdi/docs/decisions/0004-working-with-fhir-data.md

 ## Open Questions

 - Is Microsoft's server the best option here?
 We've seen indications that there might be limitations at scale, though all of these servers have this limitation: ([ref](https://vneilley.medium.com/most-fhir-servers-are-unusable-in-production-8833cb1480b1))
+- Further investigation is necessary to determine where and how to incorporate the various constituent operations that the FHIR server provides.
+We leave this up to a further decision record or records as we discover more through research.

 ## Appendix

 - [Azure API For FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview)

-## Open Questions

-Further investigation is necessary to determine where and how to incorporate the various constituent operations that the FHIR server provides.
-We leave this up to a further decision record or records as we discover more through research.